 - A top layer of bacteria-resistant & sanitised premium fabric

 - A medium-density foam layer

-- An ultra-high density foam layer (for The BIB) or a high-density foam layer (for The RACE)
+- An ultra-high density foam layer

 - A backing layer made by perforated eleastic fabric & foam

 These 4 layers are laid in the order that they are listed above with the top premium fabric being the layer in contact with your body.
 The layers of foam are then heat-fused together.
 In this process, the top surface of each foam layer is gently heated up and melted slightly.
 This helps the foam layers to be “glued” and fused together into 1 structure, ready for the second part of the process : Stamping.

 Step 2 : Stamping of 2D Chamois Shape